bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/04-parameters.md

 ~~~
 {: .output}

 This step generates a lot of intermediate files (in capital letters).
-You can safely delete them as these are used in antechamber and we no longer require them.The sqm.xxx files are input and output from the sqm quantum mechanics code used by Antechamber to calculate the atomic point charges.
+You can safely delete them as these are used in antechamber and we no longer require them.
+The `sqm.xxx` files are input and output from the `sqm` quantum mechanics code used by `antechamber` to calculate the atomic point charges.
 We are not interested in the data here except to check that the sqm calculation completed successfully.

 ~~~
 tail  sqm.out
 ~~~
 {: .language-bash}